Input

 else:

-loops forever, then it halts.Contradiction, hence halts()
+return 0tsif halts, then it loops forever.tsif loops forever, then it halts.Contradiction, hence halts() cannot exist.

 r'\<script\ type=\"text\/javascript\"\>'